SA Community Care

 - Care requested is safe and appropriate to be delivered in the community, and

-- Frequency and duration of care
+- Frequency and duration of care is within scope of the program.

-- SACC - Consumer Information – Leaving Hospital – Care in the Community Fact Sheet — (for Hospital Clinician engaging community care services for their patient) (PDF 376KB)
+- Leaving Hospital – Care in the Community Fact Sheet — (for Hospital Clinician engaging community care services for their patient) (PDF 376KB)